Using segment-based features of jaw movements to recognize foraging activities in grazing cattle: Discussion

 In this study, \mbox{JMFAR} and variants explored likely trade-offs between classification performance and the associated computational costs (Table~\ref{tab:performance}).
 The former JMFAR, considering all new JM-segment features, requires 50,445 operations per second (ops/s).
 There are two variants that have attempted to minimize the computational cost.
 The \mbox{JMFAR-sel}, reduced the reference computational cost by 13.3\% at expense of reducing the overall performance from 81.0\% to 67.5\%.
 The \mbox{JMFAR-ns} variant, required 37,645~ops/s, and yet it has reduced costs by 25.4\% the performance was reduced from 81.0\% to 77.0\%, despite the fact that this variant had better performance and lower computational cost compared to the preceding algorithm \mbox{BUFAR}.
-In the \mbox{JMFAR-ns} variant the number of classification features was reduced to 17.
+In the \mbox{JMFAR-ns} variant the classifier input set was reduced to 17 features in the time domain, avoiding performing fast Fourier transformations, which are not always feasible to realize in low power microcontrollers.
+The exclusion of spectral features reduced 99.9\% the computational cost associated to conform the set of activity features.
 Thus, fewer features included in this variant and avoidance for prior classification of JM would have been responsible for all computational cost improvements.
 A detailed analysis of the computational cost is included in the~\ref{appendix_A}.
-The requirements for random access memory (RAM) is another key feature for the online implementation of algorithms in portable embedded systems.
+The requirement for random access memory (RAM) is another key feature for the on-line implementation of algorithms in portable embedded systems.
 As a reference, a simple 8-bit data representation with storage rate of 100~Hz, would have required 30~kB of RAM to store a segment of a given sound envelope.
 Furthermore, the implementation of \mbox{JMFAR} and \mbox{JMFAR-sel} variants would have required an addition of 30~kB of RAM to store the spectral representation of the sound envelope.
 Thus, after consideration of a proportional consumption of power, the \mbox{JMFAR-ns} variant is suggested as the most appropriate method for implementation in a low power microcontroller-based system.

 This work was performed with the same number of animals as in previous studies \citep{Vanrell2018-zj, chelotti2020online}, with a total of 250 hours analyzed.
 This is a first step, in which we test the performance of the system with a homogeneous group of animals.
 Future work will contemplate the expansion of these results to a much wider range, including a larger number of animals and incorporating different frames, sexes, breeds and age.
 The level of variation between cows in this experiment should not represent a problem for the application of the method, in fact but, in principle it could be extrapolated to groups of cows homogeneous in breed, size and age.
 The degree of variation between individuals is important because it will determine the generality of predictions based on chewing sounds.
 Chewing activity could present individual differences due to the influence of sex, body weight, physiological state and age, but this should not necessarily cause differences in ingestive or ruminant chewing.
 The cows used in this trial were similar in live weight, age and size, but could differ in the size and structure of their teeth, as well as the size and shape of their heads that produced different chewing sounds.
 In the worst case scenario, these uncontrolled sources of variation could suggest that a calibration of the recording equipment for each individual might be required when the animals are not uniform.